 - read-write: The host has read and write access to the volume. - read-only: The host has read access to the volume. - no-access: The host is denied access to the volume. - not-mapped: The host is not mapped to the volume.

 Identifier

-- · For an FC initiator, its WWPN.

-- For a SAS initiator, its WWPN.

-- For an iSCSI initiator, its node name (typically the IQN).
+- For an FC initiator, its WWPN. - For a SAS initiator, its WWPN. - For an iSCSI initiator, its node name (typically the IQN). - all other initiators: The volume's default mapping.